oddrealm/modding/README.md

     The texture coordinates, like the blockvisuals coordinates are used to look up a visual in the texture atlas.
     NOTE: Not every item needs a characteraccessory.
           Items like Wood Logs don't have any because they are not equipped to a character.
-17. Select all 4 new objects and toggle the 'Addressables' property to TRUE.
+16. Select all 4 new objects and toggle the 'Addressables' property to TRUE.
-    This property should be in the top-left of the Inspector window.
+    This property should be in the top-left of the Inspector window when the object is selected.
     When this is toggled on, the objects are added to the Addressable Groups window.
     Window>Asset Management>Addressables>Groups.
-18. In the Addressables Groups window, drag each newly added object entry into the MoreItems group.
+17. In the Addressables Groups window, drag each newly added object entry into the MoreItems group from Default local Group (Default).
     For example: drag the entry named (it should have a name like this) 'Assets/Resources_moved/Data/items/item_iron_shovel_two_hand.asset' to the 'MoreItems' group.
+    You should have four entries under the MoreTools group now.
-19. In the Addressables Groups window, set the labels for all the new entries to match exactly the data type name.
+18. In the Addressables Groups window, set the labels for all the new entries to match exactly the data type name.
     For the default mod project, you should already see labels for these 4 groups.
     If not, you can create these labels, by selecting the drop-down menu for the entry (in the 'Labels' column) and then clicking 'Manage Labels'.
     Hit the + symbol to add the label and name it to match the required group.